open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/git.md

       file_path: users.json
 ```

-With this minimal configuration, Enterprise OPA will pull in the `users.json` file from the
+With this minimal configuration, EOPA will pull in the `users.json` file from the
 repository's `main` branch every 30 seconds.

 All of this, and various authentication methods, can be configured using an advanced configuration: